tableau/tc16/README.md

 # tc16

 This repository is for the tc16 tools that are part of the developer track at TC16.
-It has utilities to help develoeprs quickly get up to speed with Tableau's APIs and tools.
+It has utilities to help developers quickly get up to speed with Tableau's APIs and tools.

 ##Installation
 To use the tool, you will need either node and npm installed, or pip and pyton installed.
 Then, run: